bertman12/wc3-invasion-defense/README.md

 make walls take 3 minutes to build but make them strong - this way players arent building walls all willy nilly without thought . make them somewhat expensive to.

 caltrops can degrade over time with negative mana regen. once it reaches 0 remove the unit

+some heroes are better at killing and some are better for economics

+====TODO make undead structures capturable- make human buildings units too

+Fix enkidus spell so it only effects enemies and not buildings too.

+Add more undead unit types

+make granaary convert to infected granary for undead

+make it so player owned farms grant more money

+display to the player the gold they get from their owned buildings